cvdsoto/JavaScript30/README.md

 ## JavaScript30!

-With my bootcamp done 4 months ago (!!!), I'm restarting my #100DaysofCode with the JavaScript30 challenge from Web Bos.
+With my bootcamp done 4 months ago (!!!), I'm restarting my #100DaysofCode with the JavaScript30 challenge from Wes Bos.
 I'm super excited to do this and I hope to finish it in 30 days (or earlier)

 ## Checklist of Challenges
-1. :white_check_mark: JavaScript Drum Kit - Created my own version as Animal Sounds
+1. :white_check_mark: 09 Sep 2020 JavaScript Drum Kit - Created my own version as Animal Sounds
 2. JS and CSS Clock
 3. CSS Variables
 4. Array Cardio Day 1